2026 FIFA World Cup final to be played at MetLife Stadium

 The opener of the 39-day tournament will be played at Estadio Azteca in Mexico City on June 11.

-The U.S. men's national soccer team will play its first match at SoFi Stadium in Inglewood, California on June 12, then travel to Lumen Field in Seattle, before returning to SoFi for the last leg of the group stage.
+The U.S. Men's National Team will play its first match at SoFi Stadium in Inglewood, California on June 12, and then travel to Lumen Field in Seattle, before returning to SoFi for the last leg of the group stage.

 The third-place game will be at Hard Rock Stadium in Miami Gardens, Florida.